Eppo-exp/eppo-docs/docs/data-management/metrics/simple-metric.md

 ![Adding a time frame to a metric](/img/data-management/metrics/create-metric-timeframe.png)

 :::note
-Consider adding a timeframe metric to experiments where you believe the intervention has a short term effect.
+Consider adding a time frame metric to experiments where you believe the intervention has a short term effect.
 For example, sending a promotional email may boost engagement for one week.
-If the experiment runs for 4 weeks, adding a timeframe to the metric prevents that one week of boosted engagement from being diluted.
+If the experiment runs for 4 weeks, adding a time frame to the metric prevents that one week of boosted engagement from being diluted.
 :::

 ### Metric properties